Zhengdw/zhengdw.github.io/_posts/2022-10-03-sekaictf-diffecient.md

 ## tl;dr

 Find a hash collision for a bloom filter using [MurmurHash3](https://en.wikipedia.org/wiki/MurmurHash) aka mmh3.
-I got first blood on the challenge by being too lazy to do cryptanalysis and instead using the powers of OSINT and finding existing solutions online.
+I got first blood on the challenge by being too lazy to do cryptanalysis and instead using the powers of OSINT to find an existing solutions coded by real cryptographers.

 ## Description